zahachtah/CAS/_pages/ItSS.md

   - image_path: /images/admin.jpg
     alt: "placeholder image 1"
     title: "Welcome"
-    excerpt: 'About the idea behind this site/course, how I have structured it and what I hope to communicate.
-Also, if you are enrolled at SU for course credits, here's some information'
+    excerpt: "About the idea behind this site/course, how I have structured it and what I hope to communicate.
+Also, if you are enrolled at SU for course credits, here's some information"

 feature_row_cases:
   - image_path: /images/cases.jpeg